 Recording ownership documents

-Qualified manufactured homes are built to federal Manufactured Home Construction and Safety Standards (HUD code) and will display a red certification label on the exterior of each transportable section, as shown below.
-Only products with this tag are eligible to be entered into the system.
+Most qualified manufactured homes are built to federal Manufactured Home Construction and Safety Standards (HUD code) and will display a red certification label on the exterior of each transportable section, as shown below.
+Only homes with a HUD label, state seal (any state), or a letter or other documentation from the local community indicating the home is authorized for habitability or use may be registered by the state building safety division.

 Follow these directions when submitting applications for a manufactured home ownership-related transaction: